deuxfleurs-org/garage/doc/book/src/cookbook/real_world.md

 Garage reasons on an abstract metric about disk storage that is named the *capacity* of a node.
 The capacity configured in Garage must be proportional to the disk space dedicated to the node.

-Due to the way the Garage allocation algorithm works, capacity values must be **integers**, and must be **as small as possible**, for instance with 1 representing the size of your smallest server.
+Capacity values must be **integers** but can be given any signification.

-Here we chose that 1 unit of capacity = 0.5 To, so that we can express servers of size 1 To and 2 To, as wel as the intermediate size 1.5 To, with the integer values 2, 4 and 3 respectively (see table above).
+Here we chose that 1 unit of capacity = 100 GB.

 Note that the amount of data stored by Garage on each server may not be strictly proportional to its capacity value, as Garage will priorize having 3 copies of data in different zones,